 In order to understand joint pain, it’s important to understand the various components that make up a joint.
-A joint is the articulation between two bony surfaces that allows for movement at the two surfaces.
-The joint itself is comprised of cartilage that allows for smooth and gliding motion.
-There’s also a capsule that acts as a covering around the cartilage that helps stabilizes the joint.
-On the inside of the capsule is the synovial membrane which produces joint lubricating synovial fluid.
-This combined structure allows for easy, flowing motion and increased stability.
+Basically a joint is the articulation between two bony surfaces that allows for movement, in most cases, at those two surfaces.
+The joint itself is comprised of cartilage substance which allows for smooth and gliding motion at that joint.
+There’s also a capsule which is a covering around the cartilage and around the joint which helps stabilize the joint itself.
+On the inside of this capsule is the synovial membrane, and a synovial membrane makes synovial fluid, which many people have heard of.
+The synovial fluid acts to lubricate the joint itself.
+And this combined structure allows for easy motion, flowing motion, and increased stability.

 Other causes of joint pain can include the muscles, the tendons, the ligaments, and the bursa.
-These structures are located outside of the joint itself.
-It is important to realize that all of these structures work together as a unit to allow for joint motion.
-When a problem occurs in one area, it can often have a cascade effect on other areas.
-For example, if you have arthritis and you start developing a limp because of the pain associated with the arthritic condition, you may start to put stress on the tendons, muscles, and ligaments not only in that joint but in joints of adjacent areas.
-This is why it is very important that when you have pain you should get it addressed sooner rather than later because of this domino effect, the pain in one area can cause pain in another area that could have been avoided had the primary area been treated.
+The muscles, tendons, the ligaments, and the bursa are all structured, as we mentioned, that are located outside of the joint itself.
+It’s important to realize that all of these structures, everything that has been mentioned, work together as a unit in order to allow for joint motion.
+When a problem occurs in one area, it can often mean that, it can have a cascade effect and cause problems in other areas.
+For example, if you have arthritis, which is wear and tear of the actual joint itself, the cartilage itself, and you start developing a limp because of the pain associated with that arthritic condition, you may then start to put stress on the tendons, the muscles, and the ligaments not only of that joint but in joints in the adjacent area.
+So there can be a cascade effect.
+And this is why it’s very important that when you have pain you get it addressed sooner rather than later because of this domino effect, the pain in one area can cause pain in another area that could have been avoided had the primary area been treated.